dvreeze/yaidom/doc/checklist.rst

 * Version 1.3 removes these deprecations
 * Version 1.4 makes yaidom still meaner and cleaner w.r.t. indexed elements and 2 main query APIs: "clark" and "scoped"
 * Version 1.5 improves functional updates (and makes them more consistent with the rest of the API)
-* Version 1.6 improves element creation APIs
+* Version 1.6 improves the quality of APIs and implementations

 During this evolution it is tried to make yaidom meaner and cleaner.
 Much of it is discovered, rather than designed up-front.
 Discovering the "core of yaidom" requires experimentation, lots of it.
 For example, the functional update support of